crguezl/vuejs-components-basics-plan-picker-component/README.md

 - [ ] Create the template for the component and move the `plans`array into the component
 - [ ] Make the `plan` component local to the `plan-picker` component
 - [ ] Make the `plan-picker` component local to the root component
 - [ ] [Communication Between Components with Custom Events](https://vueschool.io/lessons/communication-between-components): We want to add the capability to select a plan.
-Add a variable `selected` to the `plan` component
+Add a boolean variable `selected` to the `plan` component
+- [ ] Add a `select` method to the  `plan` component to set the component as `selected`

 ## Skills Covered